robertsonandrew/hugo-xyz/README.md

 ---

 This robust, front-matter-driven approach ensures that the quote banner is easy to manage, highly performant, and free of the complex logic that can lead to build errors.

+---

+## Homepage Customizations

+### Homepage Hero Call to Action (CTA)

+The homepage features a customizable hero section with a call-to-action.
+This section is defined in `layouts/partials/home/custom.html` and includes:

+*   A main heading: "Building for the Web"
+*   A descriptive paragraph: "I design and build robust, user-friendly web applications.
+Explore my work or get in touch!"
+*   Two call-to-action buttons:
+    *   "View Projects" linking to `/docs/getting-started/`
+    *   "Read the Blog" linking to `/blog/`

+The styling for this section is managed in `assets/css/custom.css`.